How we came to be...

 AGMC became its own non-profit organization in 2012.

-We look forward to growing larger and getting more involved in our community.
-AGMC donates 10% of the proceeds from our concerts to various non-profit organizations in the Capital Region of New York State.
+As a 18-year-old chorus, we are proud to have grown.
+We look forward to growing larger and getting much more involved in our community.
+AGMC donates 10% of the proceeds from our concerts to other non-profit organizations in the Capital Region of New York State.

 LISTEN LOUDER THAN YOU SING!